 This has been chosen for KERNEL, in particular, because it speaks directly to:

 - Value and how we can use technology to engineer its creation and distribution.

 - What money as a protocol really means for engineers capable of writing economic code.

 - How we can rethink incentives now that we have overhauled the control architecture of money.

 "Money is the killer app.
 Money is the killer app because it is the foundational technology for all commerce and, as such, touches everything.
 In order to make all the stuff that is beyond money - the "blockchain" applications - work as neutral, open, decentralized platforms, we need to transact with a neutral, global, decentralized currency.
 You can't do the commerce, the trade, the identity, the land registry, the everything else without first having the foundation of a fundamentally new way of doing money which is open, borderless, decentralized, censorship-resistant and global."

-- Remember, what money-as-a-protocol really allows us to do is program incentives at scales never before possible.
+Remember, what money-as-a-protocol really allows us to do is program incentives at scales never before possible.
 Yes, this means that there are all sorts of interesting high-level use cases to go after, but it also implies that the only way genuinely to do so is by thinking about the incentives which underpin whatever you want to build.
-If you're not altering the incentive structure on which your society runs, you should probably just use a database.

 "One of our biggest problems is understanding the terms we use, and money is probably the most relevant example of this.
 Very few people understand what it is and how it works.
 'Money' as such is not a definitional term, it's really a general classifier."